yoshuawuyts/choo-persist/README.md

 ## API
 ### `instance = persist([opts])`
-Create a new `indexedDB` database instance, and call the callback with the plugin when done.
-Can take an optional first argument of options:
+Load the app state from `localStorage` and set up listeners to write the state back on every event.
+Can take an optional argument of options:
-- __opts.name:__ default `'app'`; provide a name for the indexedDB database
+- __opts.name:__ default `'choo-persist'`; the `localStorage` key.
-- __opts.filter(state):__ modify the state that's about to be written to the IndexedDB database.
-Useful to strip values that cannot be serialized to IndexedDB.
+- __opts.filter(state):__ modify the state that's about to be saved.
+Useful for removing values that cannot be serialized to JSON.

 ```js
 var xtend = require('xtend')